Donald Shiley: Legacy

 In March 2007, the Shileys donated $12 million to the University of Portland, for renovating the University's School of Engineering.
 The grant was the largest the university had ever received.
 Shiley also made a donation to the University of San Diego for the Donald P. Shiley Center for Science and Technology.
-In 2012, Darlene Shiley donated $1 million to MASTERPIECE Trust, the PBS fund which supports the "Masterpiece" program series, when the Downton Abbey series brought increased interest in Masterpiece and after the fund had lost a major donor.
+In 2012, Darlene Marcos Shiley donated $1 million to MASTERPIECE Trust, the PBS fund which supports the "Masterpiece" program series, when the Downton Abbey series brought increased interest in Masterpiece and after the fund had lost a major donor.